 Glucose — sugar — is a main source of energy for the cells that make up muscles and other tissues.
 Glucose comes from two major sources: the food you eat and your liver.
 After intestinal digestion and absorption, sugar is absorbed into the bloodstream.
 Normally, sugar then enters cells with the help of insulin.

-The liver acts as a glucose storage and manufacturing center.
-When your insulin levels are low — when you haven't eaten in a while, for example — the liver metabolizes stored glycogen into glucose to keep your glucose level within a normal range.
+The liver acts as a glucose storage and manufacturing centre.
+When your insulin levels are low — when you haven't eaten in a while, for example — the liver metabolises stored glycogen into glucose to keep your glucose level within a normal range.

 In type 2 diabetes, this process works improperly.
 Instead of moving into your cells, sugar builds up in your bloodstream.
 This occurs when your pancreas doesn't make enough insulin or your cells become resistant to the action of insulin.